yashraj9922/iRescue/README.md

 - Add emergency contacts to receive distress SMS messages.
 - Initiate an SOS request with the push of a button, which sends alerts to admins and begins live streaming for remote assessment.
 - View and manage all emergency cases from a responder dashboard, which shows assigned emergencies with the location of the emergency and live video feed
-- Web App for admin to see and assign emergencies
+- ChatBot(iRescue Bot) support available for medical/disater/emergencies related queries.

 ## Technologies Used